aave/aip/content/aips/C21F601D0D3F-AIP-STKAAVE-RETRIEVAL.md

 # Abstract

 Balancer DAO seeks to retrieve around 1,500 stkAAVE from several Linear Pools.
-Balancer DAO accrued this stkAAVE after it deposited liquidity into Aave while Liquidity Mining incentives were being distributed, [1,2].
+Balancer DAO accrued this stkAAVE after it deposited liquidity into Aave while Liquidity Mining incentives were being distributed [1,2].

 The proposal is to implement the changes required to enable Balancer DAO to retrieve the stkAAVE from the Linear Pools within the Balancer Boosted Aave Pool.